 Punishing fearful behavior

 When we’re scared, what do we want most?
 Usually we want someone to help make us feel better or safe.
 The same goes for your pup when he or she is scared.
 You’ll likely know when your dog is afraid because of a few tell-tale signs such as raised hackles, cowering, tucked tails and flattened ears.
 During these times, your dog needs to be calmly and quietly removed from the situation that’s scaring him or her.
-Yelling will only escalate the issue.
+Yelling or reprimanding will only escalate the issue.

 Pro Tip: If your dog is generally anxious, a thundershirt applies gentle, constant pressure to calm anxiety, fear, and over excitement

 Having inconsistent rules can hurt your dog and here’s an example to show how: Let’s say you normally don’t let your dog on the couch, but when you get sick, you decide you want some cuddles.
 A week later, you’re feeling better and your dog tries to climb on the couch again.
 You revert back to the original rule and punish him or her.
 But just a week ago they were allowed to hop up and they won’t understand why they aren’t allowed up now.
 Sometimes, inconsistent rules lead to unnecessary punishment, which hurts your dog more often than not.